karanja-simon/blog/ssl-client-authentication.md

 |:--:|
 | *Client certificate, Postman* |

-Running this and hitting the /private end point, I get a success message:-
+Running this and hitting the `/private` end point, I get a success message:-

 ```json
 {
     "message": "Welcome to private section"
 }
 ```

+Try providing an invalid certificate, and the request should fail with a `401` status code.

+#### Sources

+Get the project source code here: []()

 #### References
 1. [https://techcommunity.microsoft.com/t5/iis-support-blog/client-certificate-authentication-part-1/ba-p/324623](https://techcommunity.microsoft.com/t5/iis-support-blog/client-certificate-authentication-part-1/ba-p/324623)